defpaul/Game_Jam-dead-is-not-the-end/README.md

 # The Story

 You died by an car ecident 7 yers ago.
-Since this time you are member of a gost securty comany called **A Gost is helping you**.
+Since this time you are member of a gost securty comany called **Dead is not the end**.
 Now you have to proteckt a suspect from a killer.
 You buthe are trept in a building whithe alot  of walls.
 Help him get to the Exit point to save him from the killer.